vivienhenz24/transformer_candle/README.md

 I built a transformer using rust/[candle](https://github.com/huggingface/candle).
 Because we do a little trolling ;)

+(there is no rational reason for building a transformer from scratch in rust, apart from that it would be fun)
 ## Usage

 1. Place your training corpus at `pt-data/input.txt` (Shakespeare is bundled).